-Population characteristics
+Population description

-A total of 95 pregnancies with HDP and 25 normotensive pregnancies at term were recruited.
+Ninety-five pregnancies with HDP and 25 normotensive term pregnancies were recruited.
 Maternal characteristics, biomarker levels and summary echocardiographic indices in these two groups are illustrated in Table 1.
-Among those with HDP, there were 61 (64.2%) PE patients and 34 (35.8%) with gestational hypertension; preterm delivery < 37 weeks and < 34 weeks of gestation occurred in 42 (68.9%) and 21 (34.4%) PE patients, respectively.
-Of the 95 HDP patients, 12 (12.6%) underwent blood sampling and TTE within 1 week after delivery and they showed significant differences in biomarkers, but not in echocardiographic indices, compared to HDP patients assessed before delivery (Table S1).
-In view of this difference in biomarker levels, only the 83 cases in which samples were taken just prior to the time of delivery were included in the analysis.
+Among HDP patients, there were 61 (64.2%) preeclamptic patients and 34 (35.8%) with gestational hypertension; preterm delivery <37 weeks and <34 weeks occurred in 42 (68.9%) patients and 21 (34.4%) patients, respectively.
+12 HDP out of 95 (12.6%) patients underwent blood samples and TTE within 1 week after delivery and they showed significant differences in biomarkers, but not in echocardiographic indices, compared to HDP patients assessed before delivery (Table S1).
+In view of this difference in biomarker levels, only the 83 cases where samples were taken just prior to the time of birth were included in the analysis.